viamrobotics/docs/docs/tutorials/projects/tipsy.md

    ![Ultrasonic component panel with Attributes trigger_pin as 40, echo_interrupt_pin as 38, and board as local.](/tutorials/tipsy/app-ultrasonic-attribute.png)

    You have to configure the other ultrasonic sensors.
+   For each of the additional ultrasonic sensors, create a new component with a unique name like `ultrasonic2` (where "2" indicates it's the second sensor), type `sensor`, and model `ultrasonic`.
+   In the attributes textbox, fill in the `trigger_pin` and `echo_interrupt_pin` corresponding to the pins your ultrasonic sensors are connected to.

-   Tipsy uses 5 in total: two up top underneath the beer box, two on the sides of the robot, and one at the bottom.
+   While this tutorial and associated code demonstrates using 2 ultrasonic sensors, the production Tipsy **uses 5 in total**: two up top underneath the drink box, two on the sides of the robot, and one at the bottom.
+This provided adequate coverage for use around our office.
    You can change the amount based on your preference.

-   For each of the additional ultrasonic sensors, create a new component with the name `ultrasonic2`, type `sensor`, and model `ultrasonic`.
-   In the attributes textbox, fill in the `trigger_pin` and `echo_interrupt_pin` corresponding to the pins your ultrasonic sensors are connected to.

 {{% /tab %}}
 {{% tab name="Raw JSON" %}}